TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM/Overview.md

- ## ADM - "The Heart" of TOGAF
+ ## ADM - "The Heart of TOGAF"

 Stands for Architectural Development Method

---> ADM gives us a structured, step-by-step approach to developing & managing enterprise architecture.
+--> ADM gives us a structured, step-by-step approach to develop & manage enterprise architecture.

 </br>